-7.3 Joining a Tenant Focus Group
+7.3 Joining the Tenant Scrutiny Panel

-The Co-operative recognises that in order to participate in feedback groups, tenants will use their free time, discuss and analyse proposals and overall performance of the Co-operative.
-Any tenant/member is able to join the panel and WWHC staff are encouraged to promote the objectives of such groups to increase overall tenant participation and influence.
+The TSP is a group of tenants who, in their free time, discuss and analyse strategies, policies and proposals put forward by the Co-operative.
+Any tenant/member is able to join the panel and WWHC staff are encouraged to promote the work of the scrutiny panel to increase overall tenant participation and influence.